AkshithArvind/GGType-TypingTestWebsite/README.md

 # GGType-TypingTestWebsite
-I have created ggtype, a VERY minimalistic (a.k.a me being a ultra noob at HTML) typing test website.
-The WPM can get VERY lopsided sometimes, but generally it's correct.
+Simple typing test website.
+Created in a day with HTML and JS.
+Sometimes there are errors in the WPM but this is very rare.